PizzaLvr49/DungeonSystem/README.md

 ### Debugging

-In Studio mode, bounding boxes for rooms can be visualized:
+In Studio mode, room bounding boxes can be drawn:

 ```lua
 RoomModule:DebugBoundingBox(ModelBoundsFrame, ModelBoundsSize)